epimorphics/elda/current/reference.md

 RDF resources that were returned by the request.
 For HTML responses, this also affects the URIs which are used to locate static resources.

-If you are using a proxy server or load balancer then you should make sure that it sets these headers to the appropriate value before forwarding a request to Elda.
+Similarly, if the configured base URI is relative, then the `X-Forwarded-Proto` header will determine the scheme of related URIs, and if the base URI lacks a host, then the `X-Forwarded-Host` header will determine their host.

 This feature is enabled by default but it can be disabled for each API individually by setting the `elda:enableForwardHeaders` property for that API to `false`.

+If you are using a proxy server or load balancer and you do not disable this feature, then you should make sure that it sets these headers to the appropriate value before forwarding a request to Elda.

 Item template fallback
 ----------------------